 First Aid training will be offered to all staff on taking up appointment.
+Staff working in EYFS, who qualified from 2017 onwards, may be required by the school to undertake Paediatric First Aid training, since this is obligatory in the EYFS requirements in order for such staff to be included in statutory ratio calculations.
 Specialist first aid training (for example in connection with the teaching of sport and science) will be considered for staff who teach in curricular areas where more specific understanding will be beneficial.
 All first aid training and requalification courses will be coordinated by the Bursar.
 First aid training for each first aider will be updated every 3 years.
 All staff are given information on the school's first aid procedures and facilities during their induction training.